vapor-ware/synse-cli/README.md

 - `debug: <true/false>`

 Configuration values _are_ case sensitive, but the cli will attempt to decode any values that match the above keys.

+### Contributing

+Synse CLI is (un)-lovingly maintained by @timfallmk, who is far over worked and underpaid.
+We happily accept issues and pull requests logged in this repository.
+Please just be nice and follow appropriate rules when submitting anything.

+Any code in this repository is governed under the license given therein.